startimeahmet/LNMesh/BLE_star/README.md

 No configuration is required; simply enable bluetooth, discover & peer with the master, and run the following command:

 `bt-network -c <bluetooth name or address of Master> nap`

+## Known Issues & Workarounds:
+1. The built-in bluetooth manager for Raspberry Pi OS often has issues detecting, pairing, and/or connecting with other devices (especially other Pi's).
+We found that results were more consistent using [Blueman](https://github.com/blueman-project/blueman) bluetooth manager: `$ sudo apt-get install blueman`.
+__It is recommended to reboot after installing Blueman.__

+2. Over repeated implementations of this topology we found that occasionally, after configuring the master and attempting to connect a slave, the slave would give an error saying `Network service is not supported by this device`.
+After removing/deleting the configuration changes described in the above section **To configure the Master node**, rebooting the master, and performing those configuration changes again (doing nothing differently), we found that on subsequent attempts the slaves would connect without issue.

+Final Note: This setup is very much a hack and not an enterprise solution; stability and consistency may vary.